iP1SMS/documentation/REST-API.md

 API Wide Requirements
 ---------------------

 There are a few HTTP headers that are required.
-Firstly, authentication needs to be in place (see previous article).
+Firstly, authentication needs to be in place (see [Authentication](Authentication)).
 Secondly, `Content-Type` and `Content-Length` needs to be set to `application/json; utf8` and the size of the body respectively.
 This makes sure the API understands that you send json formatted and utf8 encoded data in your request body.

 Authentication
 --------------